buvis/docs/src/catalogue/tvheadend.md

 ## Description

-TVheadend - a TV streaming server and digital video recorder
+TVheadend - a TV streaming server and digital video recorder.

 ## k8 at home search